dante0624/macDotfiles/FirefoxUserChrome/README.md

 ## UserChrome.js
 ### Setting Up
+**Note that there is already a script called setup_autoconfig.sh which does all of this**
 1. First note a base-path of `/Applications/Firefox.app/Contents/Resources/`
-2. Create a symbolc link of config.js into the base-path
+2. Create a symbolic link of config.js into the base-path
 3. Use `mkdir` (if needed) to create the sub-path: `defaults/pref`
 4. Create a symbolic link of autoconfig.js into this sub-path

-### Debugging Interal Firefox Keyboard Shortcuts
+### Debugging Internal Firefox Keyboard Shortcuts
 * Go to Hamburger menu > More Tools > Browser Toolbox
 * Keyboard Shortcuts
   * In the Inspector, search for #mainKeyset